 Sexual misconduct may include sexual assault, sexual exploitation, or both.
 Use of alcohol or other drugs does not minimize or excuse a person’s responsibility for conduct that violates this policy.

-Rape (non-consensual sexual intercourse) is the sexual penetration, no matter how slight and with any object or body part that is without consent and/or by force or coercion.
-Intercourse includes vaginal or anal penetration with any body part or object, or oral penetration by a sex organ of another person, no matter how slight the penetration or contact.
+Non-consensual sexual intercourse is the sexual penetration, no matter how slight and with any object or body part that is without consent and/or by force or coercion.
+Intercourse includes vaginal, oral, or anal penetration with any body part or object.

-Fondling (non-consensual sexual contact) is and intentional sexual touching, however slight and with any object or body part, that is without consent and/or by threat, intimidation, coercion, duress, violence, or by causing a reasonable fear of harm.
+Non-consensual sexual contact is and intentional sexual touching, however slight and with any object or body part, that is without consent and/or by threat, intimidation, coercion, duress, violence, or by causing a reasonable fear of harm.

-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, other verbal, visual, or physical conduct of a sexual nature, such as sexual assault or acts of sexual violence or other offensive behavior directed toward an individual because of or on account of the individual’s sex, whether by a person of the opposite or same gender, when directly impacting the individual’s employment, education, living environment, or participation in Norwich sponsored activities or programs.
+Sexual harassment is unwelcome sexual advances, requests for sexual favors, other verbal, visual, or physical conduct of a sexual nature, when directly impacting the individual’s employment, education, living environment, or participation in Norwich sponsored activities or programs.

-Hostile Environment Harassment is unlawful harassment against an individual due to their sex, sexual orientation, or gender identity that is sufficiently serious and objectively offensive so as to deny or limit the individual’s ability to participate in or benefit from the University’s programs or activities.
+Hostile Environment Harassment is unlawful sexual harassment against an individual that is sufficiently serious and objectively offensive so as to deny or limit the individual’s ability to participate in or benefit from the University’s programs or activities.
 In considering whether harassment rises to the level of hostile environment, the nature, scope, frequency, duration, severity, and location of incidents will be reviewed.

-A single or isolated incident of Hostile Environment Harassment may create a hostile environment if the incident is sufficiently severe.
+A single or isolated incident of sexual harassment may create a hostile environment if the incident is sufficiently severe.

-Sexual exploitation occurs through an act or omission to act that involves a member of the Norwich University community taking non-consensual, unjust, humiliating, or abusive sexual advantage of another, either for the individual’s own advantage or to benefit anyone other than the one being exploited.
+Sexual exploitation occurs through an act or omission to act that involves a member of the Norwich University community taking non-consensual, unjust, humiliating, or abusive sexual advantage of another.
 Examples of behavior that could constitute sexual exploitation include but are not limited to the following: